 This adaptation to new challenges can be extremely difficult and frustrating for patients and their families.
 In addition to physical limitations, patients may also suffer emotional grief and depression after their spinal cord injury.

-At the O'Brien & Zehnder Law Firm our Sacramento paralysis attorneys are dedicated to helping people who are catastrophically injured by another's wrongdoing.
+At the O'Brien & Zehnder Law Firm our paralysis attorneys are dedicated to helping people who are catastrophically injured by another's wrongdoing.

 Complications of Paralysis